Get a Lush Green Lawn With These Simple Seeding Tricks

 Manual Scattering

 Another option is manually scattering seed by hand.
-While this method can be more time-consuming, it allows for more precision in targeting specific areas, such as bare spots, that may need more coverage than others.
+Some people prefer it because it allows for more precision in targeting specific areas, such as bare spots.

 Slit Seeder